Key facts at a glance:

 - Salt, pepper

-Preparation: Using a vegetable peeler or mandoline, shave the beetroot into paper-thin slices.
+Preparation: Slice beetroot thinly with a peeler or mandoline.
 Arrange on a plate.
 Sprinkle with goat cheese, chopped walnuts, and herbs.
 Drizzle with olive oil and lemon juice.
 Season and serve immediately.

-Nutritional bonus: When eaten raw, all vitamins and enzymes are preserved.
+Nutrient bonus: All vitamins and enzymes are preserved when raw.
 Walnuts provide omega-3 fatty acids.

 3. Beetroot & Goat Cheese Salad

-Why you'll love it: Perfect balance of earthy-sweet (beetroot), creamy-spicy (goat cheese) and crunchy (walnuts).
+Why you'll love it: Perfect balance of earthy-sweet (beetroot), creamy-tangy (goat cheese), and crunchy (walnuts).

 Ingredients:

-- 2-3 cooked beetroots, diced (or use pre-cooked ones from a vacuum pack)
+- 2-3 cooked beetroots, diced (or use pre-cooked from a vacuum pack)

 - 50g goat cheese, crumbled